 - Check the stains: Are they gone?
 Great, you’re done!
 Are they still visible?
 Repeat the process.

-Important: Remember always to shock at dusk, or at night, for best results.
+Important: Remember always to shock at dusk or night for best results.

 Note: If you’re not sure of your pool’s volume, you can use a pool calculator to figure it out.